defold/doc/docs/en/tutorials/runner.md

 : The properties set on the currently selected object or component.

 Console
-: When running the game, this view captures output (logging, errors, debug info etc) coming from the game engine, and also any custom +print()+ and +pprint()+ debug messages from your scripts.
+: When running the game, this view captures output (logging, errors, debug info etc) coming from the game engine, and also any custom `print()` and `pprint()` debug messages from your scripts.
 If your app or game won't start the console is the first thing to check.
 Behind the console are a set of tabs displaying error information as well as a curve editor that is used when building particle effects.

 ## Running the game